 The Library/Office (1880-1968)

-Certainly one of Vernon's most distinctive buildings the structure first called 'The Library' and later 'The Office' was at the center of Talcottville on the corner of Main and Elm Streets, where the church parking lot is currently located.
+Certainly one of Vernon's most distinctive buildings, the structure first called 'The Library' and later 'The Office' was at the center of Talcottville on the corner of Main and Elm Streets, where the church parking lot is currently located.
 This spectacular old building was built about 1880, the same time frame as the Talcott houses and the old church.
 It survived to the modern era when it was regrettably torn down.

-Constructed by the Talcott Brothers, this Victorian Lady originally had two rooms for a library and museum for mill families.
+Constructed by the Talcott Brothers, this Victorian Lady originally had two rooms for a library and a museum for mill families.
 At the time it was not unusual for mills to house libraries for workers and the Rockville Public Library wasn't built until 1893.